bakhtik/knowledge/development/ppp/program.md

 A user-defined type can have member functions (operations) as well as data members.

-We provided two member functions to give us a more convenient way of initializing `Token`s:
+We provided two member functions to give us a more convenient way of initializing `Token`s.

 We can now initialize ("construct") `Token` objects: